realabdulkhaliq/Microsoft-Azure-AI-Fundamentals/Natural_Language_Processing.md

 Language detection identifies the language of the text and returns a language code such as "en" for English.

 Sentiment analysis and opinion mining identifies whether text is positive or negative.

+Summarization summarizes text by identifying the most important information.